mediaexplorer74/DodoArchipelago/README.md

 It's only PoC (Proove-of-Concept).

-This is my *veeery quuuick* W10M port of [The Dodo Archipelago](https://rouli.itch.io/the-dodo-archipelago) exploration game.
+This is my *veeery quuuick* UWP "port" of [The Dodo Archipelago](https://rouli.itch.io/the-dodo-archipelago) exploration game.
 At now draft / early bird / proto.
 To be continued...
 So, at now it only "walker" via empty world with empty inventary! :))))

 Main goal: do more exploration of special game "frameworks" such FMOD and port it to Windows 10 Mobile....